Lewis Hamilton

-Hamilton has been credited with furthering Formula One's global following by appealing to a broader audience outside the sport, in part due to his high-profile lifestyle, environmental and social activism, and exploits in music and fashion.
-He has also become a prominent advocate in support of activism to combat racism and push for increased diversity in motorsport.
+Hamilton has been credited with furthering Formula One's global following by appealing to a broader audience outside the sport, in part due to his high-profile lifestyle, amongst his environmental and social activism.
+He has also become a prominent advocate in support of racial justice and increased diversity in motorsport.
 Hamilton was listed in the 2020 issue of Time as one of the 100 most influential people globally, and was knighted in the 2021 New Year Honours.

 Early life and education

-Hamilton was born on 7 January 1985 in Stevenage, Hertfordshire.
-His father, Anthony Hamilton, is black and is of Grenadian descent, while his mother, Carmen Larbalestier, is White British, and from Birmingham, making him mixed-race; Hamilton has identified as black.
+Lewis Carl Davidson Hamilton was born on 7 January 1985 in Stevenage, Hertfordshire.
+His father, Anthony Hamilton, is of Afro-Grenadian descent, while his mother, Carmen Larbalestier, is White British from Birmingham, making him mixed-race.
 Hamilton's parents separated when he was two, after which he lived with his mother and older half-sisters, Samantha and Nicola, until he was twelve.
 Hamilton then lived with his father, stepmother Linda, and his half-brother Nicolas, who is also a professional racing driver.
 Hamilton was raised a Catholic.

 Hamilton's father bought him a radio-controlled car when he was five.
 Hamilton finished second in the national BRCA championship the following year against adult competition.
 Being the only black child racing at his club, Hamilton was subjected to racist abuse.
 Hamilton's father bought him a go-kart for Christmas when he was six and promised to support his racing career as long as he worked hard at school.
 To support his son, Hamilton's father took redundancy from his position as an IT manager and became a contractor, sometimes working up to four jobs at a time including employment as a double glazing salesman, dishwasher, and putting up signs for estate agents, while still attending his son's races.
 Hamilton's father later set up his own IT company.
 He continued to be Hamilton's manager until early 2010.

 Hamilton was educated at The John Henry Newman School, a voluntary aided Catholic secondary school in Stevenage.
 Hamilton has said that at the age of five he took up karate to defend himself as a result of bullying at school.
 He was also excluded from school for a period when he was mistakenly identified as having attacked a fellow student who was treated in hospital for his injuries.
 In addition to racing, he played association football for his school team with eventual England international, Ashley Young.
 Hamilton, an Arsenal fan, said that if Formula One had not worked for him, he would have been a footballer or a cricketer, having played both for his school teams.
 In February 2001, he began studies at Cambridge Arts and Sciences (CATS), a private sixth-form college in Cambridge.